 - Do I have the knowledge, skills, and judgement to perform the procedure or activity?

 They can only perform the procedure or activity if they can answer ‘yes’ to all three questions.

-Knowledge, and skills change as health practitioners gain more work experience in different settings.
-Health care providers have to ensure that they stay up to date in their knowledge and skills through annual professional development.
+Knowledge and skills change as health practitioners gain more work experience in different settings.
+Health-care providers have to stay up to date in their knowledge and skills through annual professional development.

 Health-care professionals must understand their own scope of practice and the scopes of practice of other providers they work with.
 This is particularly important if they hand over care activities of patients to another health-care provider.
 Scope of practice is an important regulation to keep patients and practitioners safe.